Tommy Nobis: Professional career

-Tommy Nobis joined the Falcons for their inaugural season in 1966.
+Nobis joined the Falcons for their inaugural season in 1966.
 That season, he won the league's NFL Rookie of the Year, was voted to the Pro Bowl and amassed 294 combined tackles which still stands today as the team's all-time single-season record, and is unofficially the most tackles ever credited to one player, in a season, in NFL history.
 In eleven professional seasons he led the Falcons in tackles nine times, went to five Pro Bowls (one in 1972 after two knee surgeries), was named All-Pro twice and was chosen for the NFL's "All-Decade Team" for the 1960s.
 Miami Dolphins great, running back Larry Csonka commented, "I'd rather play against Dick Butkus than Nobis," and Falcons coach Norm Van Brocklin once pointed to Nobis' locker and proclaimed, "There's where our football team dresses."

-Nobis is a member of the Atlanta Falcons' Ring of Honor and his #60 was the first number retired by the team.
+Nobis is a member of the Atlanta Falcons' Ring of Honor.
 No other Falcons player has ever worn the number.
 In 2005, he was named to the Professional Football Researchers Association Hall of Very Good in the association's third HOVG class.

+Hall of Fame credentials

 Nobis enjoyed a successful NFL career that many believe is worthy of Pro Football Hall of Fame induction.
 Former NFL player and coach Dan Reeves, while head coach of the Falcons, remarked, "As a running back for eight seasons in the NFL, I certainly took my share of hits.
 Unfortunately I remember some of them, particularly the ones from Falcons linebacker Tommy Nobis.
 'Mr. Falcon,' as he is known in this part of the country, should be considered a worthy candidate for the Hall of Fame.”
 Reeves based his assertion on the fact that while playing in Atlanta, prior to the days of mass media coverage, Nobis was overlooked because of the “Falcons lack of success during his tenure”.
 He states, “I played and coached on some great teams while I was with Dallas.
 Those teams consisted of Hall of Fame members like Bob Lilly, Roger Staubach and Tom Landry.
 I feel that Nobis' contributions on the field merit those of the Cowboys Hall of Fame players.”
 Atlanta Journal-Constitution columnist and Hall of Fame voter Furman Bisher wrote, "There isn't much more one can say about Tommy Nobis.
 In the glow of a winning team, where he would have been a star on the isolated camera, he would already have been residing in Canton.
 It's not a Falcons thing, it's a Nobis thing, and here is a man who lives up to all the ideals I would establish for admission to the Pro Football Hall of Fame."
+Nobis has been nominated to the Pro Football Hall of Fame several times, and was a finalist in both 2020 and 2022.